200 South Hamilton Road

 identify crime trends, not to create generative models.
 He emphasized the

 goal was to process and act on existing data more efficiently.
-Director
+Director Becker

-that AI could help distill data for better resource deployment.
+could help distill data for better resource deployment.

 President Bowers concluded by thanking Chief Spence and Director Becker